-Budgeting is a skill that helps you make smart decisions with your money.
+Budgeting is a skill that helps you make smart decisions with your money and can help you avoid costly overdraft fees.
 It ensures that you’re spending less than you earn, it prepares you for life’s curve-balls, and it funds your goals and your dreams.
 Unfortunately, budgeting is often seen as restrictive and overwhelming.
 Financial priorities are deeply personal, so it can be challenging to find the right combination of strategies and tools that work for you.

 If you’re new to budgeting or if you don’t feel confident with your current mix of budgeting tools, give proportional budgeting a try.
 A proportional budget divides your income into categories by percentage.
 It’s a simple concept to apply, it pairs well with the spreadsheets and/or apps you may already be using, and it can be easily tailored to suit your specific needs.
 Most importantly, it will make you think about your expenses in a completely new light.

 In this guide, we’ll be using the 50/30/20 budget as a starting point.
 It was first introduced in a book written by Elizabeth Warren and Amelia Warren Tyagi, but has since been widely adopted as an effective intro to budgeting.

 Step 1: Determine Your Limits

 The 50/30/20 budget recommends that you spend 50% of your income on needs, 30% on wants and 20% on savings.
 Your first step is to calculate how much money those percentages represent for your particular financial situation.
 Take your monthly net income (that’s your take-home pay after taxes and deductions) and multiply it by 50%, 30% and 20% to determine your spending limits.

 For example, if your net income is $3,000 a month, you would aim to spend $1,500 a month on needs, $900 a month on wants and $600 a month on savings.